Abasaheb Garware College: Infrastructure

+The campus consists of the Main Building, the Circular Building, the Botanical Garden, the College Ground, and the girls and boys hostels.
+A new Platinum Jubilee building is under construction.
 The Main Building Houses Several Departments like Physics, Botany, Zoology and Chemistry- Consisting of Laboratories and Classrooms.
 The College Office, as well as the Staff Room are Situated here.

 Library

-The AGC Library was started in 1945 along with the establishment of the college and continues to works as an important central support system for the entire college.
-It caters to the academic and research needs of the disciplines of Arts and Science, and serves as a center of knowledge for Junior, Senior, Post Graduate students as well as Researchers of all the Departments in the college.
-The 'Bachelor of Library and Information Science' course was started in AGC in 1992.
-Later, looking at the increasing demand of the students, the college later started the 'Master of Library and Information Science' course in 2009.
+The AGC Library was started in 1945 along with the establishment of the college and caters to the academic and research needs of the disciplines of both Arts and Science faculties.
+The 'Bachelor of Library and Information Science' course was started in 1992.
+Later, looking at the increasing demand of the students, the 'Master of Library and Information Science' course was started in 2009.

 Facilities for the Differently Abled

 An audio notice board was set up in the college for the visually impaired in mid-2018, allowing the students to listen to and keep up with college notices and announcements.
 The audio notice board, consisting of a pair of headphones, and a set of buttons for the students to choose their respective college year to listen to the test-to-speech translation of the notices put up by the college was designed by Nandan Gawte and Ankita Pawar, both former students of AISSM's College of Engineering.